The Bachelor of Arts programme in the special form of Joint Bachelor of Arts in Subjects X and Y allows to combine two different subjects/components.

 Soziologie addresses the social order of human life and the institutions created thereby: cities, businesses, organisations, universities, marriages, familial relations and friendships.
 All of these social phenomena are the subject of sociological research in regard to their social relativity, their structure, function and meaning as well as their potential for change and development.

 Sociology as a discipline offers a variety of instruments and methods for this.
 It also has branched out into a multitude of different schools of thought that allow for various perspectives on the matter.
 Students learn scientific methods and and how to critically analyse social contexts and interrelations.
 The study of sociology teaches competences for analysing, presenting and influencing social processes.

-Working areas or focus areas of the Institute for Sociology at TU Darmstadt are General Sociology; Organisation Sociology; Culture and Knowledge Sociology; Empirical Social Research; Gender Relations; Education and Lifestyle as well as Sociology of Space (city).
+Working areas or focus areas of the Institute for Sociology at Technical University of Darmstadt are General Sociology; Organisation Sociology; Culture and Knowledge Sociology; Empirical Social Research; Gender Relations; Education and Lifestyle as well as Sociology of Space (city).

 The Joint Bachelor of Arts consists of two different subjects/components.
 Thus, in addition to Sociology, a second subject has to be chosen (see below).